vignedev/sunaba/readme.md

 I needed a relatively simple way to create sandboxed environments, which could not access my `$HOME` folders, external storage devices, or access the internet.

-`bwrap` by itself allows you to do so already, however the command line to create such environments can be quite large, with most of the arguments being shared with other sanboxex.
+`bwrap` by itself allows you to do so already, however, the command line to create such environments can be quite large, with most of the arguments being shared with other sandboxes.
 This script essentially provides helper bash functions to hasten the creation of such environments.

 ## SCRIPTING USAGE